-- Foster the dissemination and use of nondiscriminatory and nonstereotypical language, resources, practices, and activities - Eliminate institutional discrimination d.

-- Integrate an accurate portrayal of the roles and contributions of all groups throughout history across curricula, particularly groups that have been underrepresented historically - Identify how prejudice, stereotyping, and discrimination have limited the roles and contributions of individuals and groups, and how these limitations have challenged and continue to challenge our society - Eliminate subtle practices that favor the education of one student over another on the basis of race, gender, sexual orientation, gender identity, gender expression, disability, ethnicity, or religion - Encourage all members of the educational community to examine assumptions and prejudices, including, but not limited to, racism, sexism, and homophobia, that might limit the opportunities and growth of students and education employees - Offer positive and diverse role models in our society, including the recruitment, hiring, and promotion of diverse education employees in our public schools - Coordinate with organizations and concerned agencies that promote the contributions, heritage, culture, history, and special health and care needs of diverse population groups - k.
+- a.
+Increase respect, understanding, acceptance, and sensitivity toward individuals and groups in a diverse society composed of such groups as American Indians/ Alaska Natives, Asians, Native Hawaiian or other Pacific Islanders, Blacks, Hispanics, women, LGBTQ+ people, and people with disabilities - Eliminate discrimination and stereotyping in curricula, textbooks, resource and instructional materials, activities, etc. - Foster the dissemination and use of nondiscriminatory and nonstereotypical language, resources, practices, and activities - d.
+Eliminate institutional discrimination - Integrate an accurate portrayal of the roles and contributions of all groups throughout history across curricula, particularly groups that have been underrepresented historically - f.
+Identify how prejudice, stereotyping, and discrimination have limited the roles and contributions of individuals and groups, and how these limitations have challenged and continue to challenge our society - g.
+Eliminate subtle practices that favor the education of one student over another on the basis of race, gender, sexual orientation, gender identity, gender expression, disability, ethnicity, or religion - h.
+Encourage all members of the educational community to examine assumptions and prejudices, including, but not limited to, racism, sexism, and homophobia, that might limit the opportunities and growth of students and education employees - Offer positive and diverse role models in our society, including the recruitment, hiring, and promotion of diverse education employees in our public schools - j.
+Coordinate with organizations and concerned agencies that promote the contributions, heritage, culture, history, and special health and care needs of diverse population groups - k.
 Promote a safe and inclusive environment for all.